UNSPOKEN-GT/public-things/README.md

+**BEFORE CHECKING THE SHORTCUT V2 PREMIUM LEAK, READ THIS CAREFULLY**

--- hello this is something i made so you idiots out there don't get ip logged by shortcut -- so i checked every loadstring there is, and unobfuscated some since they were bytecode -- if u want to find them all just ctrl + f and put 'github' or 'pastebin' (in the shortcut source)
+1. hello this is something i made so you idiots out there don't get ip logged by shortcut

+2. so i checked every loadstring there is, and unobfuscated some since they were bytecode

+3. if u want to find them all just ctrl + f and put 'github' or 'pastebin' (in the shortcut source)

 -----------------------------------------------------------------------------------------------------------